cloudspannerecosystem/autoscaler/poller/README.md

 ## State Database

-The table describes the objects used to specify the database for managing the state of autoscale.
+The table describes the objects used to specify the database for managingthe state of autoscale.

 Key                        | Default      | Description
 -------------------------- | ------------ | -----------